Realtime-Relay/relayx-js/README.md

 ## API Reference
 1. init()<br>
-Initialized library with configuration options
+Initializes library with configuration options
 2. connect()<br>
 Connects the library to the Relay Network.
 This is an async function.
 3. close()<br>